jeherschberger/website/content/R-ecology/Github_tips.md

 ---
-linkTitle: Github
+linkTitle: Github Usage
-title: Github
+title: Github Usage
 type: book
 date: 2024-10-27
-summary: This provides some tips when using Github for ecological code hosting and data analyses.
+summary: Some tips when using Github for ecological code hosting and data analyses.
 ---

 ## Managing github credentals in R-studio.